 Theatrical lighting will be adapted and will not include flashing lights or sudden special effects

-Touch-tours will be offered where applicable and audience members are invited to have a look around the space 40 minutes before performances begin (currently suspended due to COVID-19)
+Touch-tours will be available if booked in advance and audience members are invited to have a look around the space 75 minutes before performances begin.

 Audiences are free to leave and re-enter the theatre space as needed

 Audience can request to meet performers 45 minutes before the beginning of the show and also at the end to ask any questions

 Audience members can request to have a written story summary in advance if a moment map is not provided